-At the date of this report the Board consisted of four Non-Executive and one executive Director.
+At the date of this report the Board consisted of four Non-Executive Directors.
+Each Director has undertaken to provide the Board with all information that is relevant to the assessment of his/her independence in a timely manner.
 The Board has assessed the independence of its members and is of the view that the following Directors are independent: